morse-simulator/morse/doc/morse/dev/testing.rst

 test` to check that all currently defined unit-tests for MORSE pass.
 Alternatively, you can use `ctest --verbose` to have a more verbose output.

-If you want to run one specific test, you can call directly using a python3 interpreter.
+If you want to run one specific test, you can do so directly using a Python 3 interpreter.
 For example, to run ``base_testing.py``, you can call::

     $ python3 ${MORSE_SRC_ROOT}/testing/base/base_testing.py